The Secretary of State was asked—

 I must say that I find it peculiar, because I have given the right hon. and learned Gentleman repeated briefings on this matter.
 He is perfectly aware of the situation in the UK as regards testing and tracing in early March.
 It has been explained many times to him and to the House.
 I think his feigned ignorance does not come very well.
 However, I can tell him that today I am confident that we will have a test and trace operation that will enable us, if all the other conditions are satisfied—it is entirely provisional—to make progress.
 I can also tell him that we have already recruited 24,000 trackers, and by 1 June we will have 25,000.
 They will be capable of tracking the contacts of 10,000 new cases a day.
 To understand the importance of that statistic, I remind the right hon. and learned Gentleman that today the new cases stand at 2,400.
 We are making vast progress in testing and tracing and I have great confidence that by 1 June, we will have a system that will help us greatly to defeat this disease and move the country forward.
 I therefore hope that he will abandon his slightly negative tone and support it.

 Thirty-four thousand deaths is negative.
 Of course I am going to ask about that, and quite right too.
 The Prime Minister says “feigned ignorance”, but he knows that for 10 weeks there has been no tracing, unlike in Germany and South Korea.
 Tracing is critical—there is no getting away from that.
-The Prime Minister knows it is vital—he made a great deal of it in his speech to the nation Sunday week ago.
+The Prime Minister knows it is vital—he made a great deal of it in his speech to the nation a week ago last Sunday.
 He said,

 “we cannot move forward unless we satisfy”